 The December is quite the character of Christmas.

 The Christmas market is around the cathedral.
-Here you will find a variety of Christmas nativity scenes, Christmas trees, crafts and Christmas decorations.
+Here you can find a variety of Christmas cribs, Christmas trees, crafts and Christmas decorations.
 The market takes place up until 6 January.

-More on New Year's Eve in Barcelona you can read in our New Year's Eve special.
+You can read more about New Year's Eve in Barcelona in our New Year's Eve special.

 The first Christmas Day is traditionally the day of gift giving.
 More on Christmas in Barcelona you find in our Christmas special.